18F/uswds-jekyll/pages/support/vrsc.md

 If your question is related to SCINet policy or development, contact the acting SCINet Program Manager, Stan Kosecki.

-Single user operational questions, including Galaxy questions, should be emailed to the VRSC [scinet_vrsc@usda.gov](mailto:scinet_vrsc@USDA.GOV), for example:
+Single user operational questions, including Galaxy questions, should be emailed to the VRSC [scinet_vrsc@iastate.edu](mailto:scinet_vrsc@iastate.edu), for example:

 * I can’t login
 * I’m having problems with a batch script